 Do I need a referral from my professors to work with Academic Center for Excellence (ACE) tutors?

 No, tutoring services are free to NHTI students.

 How can I request a peer tutor?

-To request a tutor, come to the Learning Center.
+To request a tutor, come to the Academic Center for Excellence (ACE).
 You will be asked to complete a short application and meet with the Tutoring Coordinator to discuss your needs and arrange for the appropriate assistance.

 How long does it take to get a tutor after I submit my request and meet with the Tutoring Coordinator?

 Tutoring appointments are scheduled individually.
 Therefore, they are subject to tutor availability in the course in which you have requested help, and depend on finding mutually convenient times around classes, work, and other commitments.
 If no tutor is immediately available, your professor will be contacted to recommend one.

 Where and when will I meet my tutor?

 Most tutoring sessions are held in the Academic Center for Excellence (ACE).
 Peer tutors contact students directly to schedule appointments at mutually convenient times.
 You may not receive tutoring at a time when you are scheduled to be in class or lab.
 Tutoring in A&P and Biological Sciences is held in science labs.

 Students are responsible for contacting their tutor if a scheduling conflict arises.
 If you frequently cancel, miss appointments or are late, your individual tutor may be assigned to someone else.
 At the end of each tutoring appointment, be sure to confirm the date and time of your next tutoring session.